 Over the years several concerts have been held in the churches with an annual choir concert at Holy Trinity Mossley and several concerts, organ and piano recitals at St. Peter's.
-The most recent featured pupils from Chethams school of music and students from Manchester University.
+A recent concert featured pupils from Chethams school of music and students from Manchester University.